Chapter 8 - Coast to Coast

 The Mason Family

 By this time I had settled into the Mason family dynamics.
 I had fun with the kids at the beach and making breakfast like my Dad had.
 Joyce and I were deeply into it.
 I did gradually begin to notice the family’s shadow.
 We all have them.
 Sevrin when I met her was eight.
 One night early on at a beach restaurant she had crawled up in my lap and said “I am going to be an actress”.
-I wrote it off as a child’s dream not knowing this would be a driving force in her life and something I would help her do.
+I wrote it off as a child’s fantasy not knowing this would be a driving force in her life and something I would help her do much later.
 Sevrin was a very physical child and needed a lot of attention or she would create it herself.
 Christine was a very cute 4 year old, with an angelic face and manner and seemed happy to just be around while Sevrin held court.

 Over the years and all the ups and downs with Sevrin, we just assumed Christine was ok.
-This was hardly the case, but that would come later for her as a teenager.
+This was hardly the case, but that would come up later for her as a teenager.
 Their relationship with their real father was also troubled.
 I began to hear stories from Joyce about the last years of her marriage to Kit.
 And currently they were going through the final divorce proceedings so it was all coming up again.

 I had no training or an inkling of understanding about what it meant to be a step parent.
 I just assumed I would be like the Dad on TV, but nothing could be further from the truth.
 My mother’s husband Pat tried to coach me.
 After all he was a step parent to all of us and his advice was to remember that no matter what… I was NOT going to be their real father, so I had to find some other way to be of value.

 The other thing that was weighing on me was that I didn’t have a job.
 There was not much going on in Del Mar and San Diego was too far away.
 I set up an office and dreamed up things to do to no avail.
-So, when the call came from Malibu Games that they were interested in building and distributing Freedom Fighter arcade games I took them up on it.
-Only issue was their offices and the plant where we built the units was in the valley north of LA.
+So, when the call came from Malibu Grand Prix that they were interested in building and distributing Freedom Fighter arcade games I took them up on it.
+The only issue was their offices and the plant where we built the units was in the valley north of LA.
 This meant I was driving three-four hours through horrendous traffic on Friday and Sunday nights, barely making it home for weekends in one piece.
 I would stay in a cheap hotel when I was working at Malibu.
 I continued my triathlon training.
 Swimming in YMCA pools and riding my bike and running in the east Hollywood hills.
 Between the training and building Freedom Fighter units I was dog tired.
 And there wasn’t much left of me on the weekends.
 Really not fair to Joyce and the kids, but I had to work at something.
 I would arrive late Friday night, have Saturday to reconnect and then start disconnecting on Sunday.
 Not ideal for building trust in relationships.